 UN sanctions can have some non-discriminating impact on the general population, since they include arms embargoes, diplomatic sanctions, and/or restrictions on the conduct of particular activities or the export of specific commodities.

-Sanctions Committee in place.
-The Somalia and Eritrea Monitoring Group was terminated at the start of the episode and replaced with a Panel of Experts on Somalia.
+Sanctions Committee and Panel of Experts in place.
 Designation criteria were specified and targets designated.
-Enforcement authorities specified (AMISOM).
+Enforcement authorities specified (ATMIS).

 Implementation assistance notices: